YossiElgazari/PixelPals/README.md

-Sure, here is the complete README.md for PixelPals:

----

 # PixelPals

 PixelPals is a social media platform designed for gamers, offering a unique space to share gaming experiences, follow friends, and engage with the gaming community.